SeisComP/seiscomp/doc/base/tutorials/waveformplayback.rst

 * Messages: message-based playback
 * XML files in :term:`SCML` format: XML playback.
-They require the processing modules to provide the *--ep* option.
+They require the processing modules to provide the *- -ep* option.

 .. warning::